Skip to content

 If you are involved in an accident that causes damage to another vehicle or property, it is important to take reasonable steps to locate and notify the owner of the damaged property.

 Facing charges for leaving the scene of an accident with vehicle damage in Arizona?
 Don’t let legal consequences derail your life.
 Our experienced Arizona-based attorneys understand the complexities of 28-662 cases and are ready to fight for you.
 Protect your rights, navigate the legal system with confidence, and secure the best possible outcome.
-Call (888) 912-5617 now for a free consultation and put our expertise to work for you.
+Call (888) 912-5617 now for a free consultation and put our team to work for you.
 Your future is at stake, so don’t wait another moment.
 Let us be your trusted legal advocates today.